-There are some places which are full of architectures and there are some places which are famous for their natural surroundings.
+There are some places which are full of architectural marvels and there are some places which are famous for their natural surroundings.
 On the other side, you will come across some places which have both.
 I am talking about Mcleod Ganj’s natural ambiance and its buildings here such as Tibetan Buddhist monasteries and the church which is known as St John in the Wilderness.
 Well, what makes this church so unique?
-It has a story and a history which dates back to the British period, its architecture and the graves there.
+It has a story and a history which dates back to the British period, its architecture, and the graves there.

 During my first visit to Mcleod Ganj, I couldn’t come across this place.
 However, my first during that trip was only to trek to Triund and that’s what I did.
 But this time, I was a little planned and knew things which I had to cover, especially the places which I had missed out on my last trip.
 Honestly, my motive to travel is to explore and that’s what pushes me to travel from places to places in search of hidden stories and folklores.
 St John in the Wilderness Church of Mcleod Ganj too had some stories which attracted me and which pushed me to step on its land and understand its past.